Welcome to today's edition of the Rush 24-7 podcast.

 So Hollywood had to make it good last night.

-So they went in the twofer.
+So they went to TUFR.

 They had a movie about a gay black guy.

-So they what they did there, taking no chances whatsoever after the grief they got last year.
+So what they did there, taking no chances whatsoever after the grief they got last year, they went for the TUFER, two protected groups in one movie.

-But you folks, this is great.
+But you, folks, this is great.

-What it's a circus.
+It's a circus.

 Hollywood could not have scripted a more ironic ending.

-After lecturing us all night on who should be president, after telling us all night how to run the country, after lecturing their number one fan base, Middle America, which is where the vast majority of people are, after impugning them, making fun of them and laughing at them by making fun of the things they believe.
+After lecturing us all night on who should be president, after telling us all night how to run the country, after lecturing their number one fan base, Middle America, which is where the vast majority of people are, after impugning them, making fun of them, and laughing at them by making fun of the things they believe, these geniuses couldn't even get their big moment done right.

 And that's the award for the best movie of the year.